-If only news events in Forex didn’t exist, and weren’t there to screw up our technical trades.
+If only Forex News Trading didn’t exist, and weren’t there to screw up our awesome technical trades.

 But they do, and we need to plan accordingly.

 As always, you can catch the video here, or simply continue on.